Ján Horecký (minister): Political career

-In 2006–2010 and again between from 2014, he served as a councilor of the Karlova Ves borough of Bratislava.
-In 2022 the position of Minister of Education became vacant after the Freedom and Solidarity party left the government and its ministers reigned.
+From 2006 until 2010 and again in 2014, he served as a councilor of the Karlova Ves borough of Bratislava.
+T position of Minister of Education became vacant in 2022 after the Freedom and Solidarity party left the government and its ministers reigned.
 Horecký came recommended to the PM Eduard Heger by the influential Conservative MP Richard Vašečka.
 Horecký's conservative values made him acceptable also to the Speaker of the Parliament Boris Kollár who insisted the post is filled by a "conservative-leaning expert".

-On 4 October 2022, the President of the Slovak Republic, Zuzana Čaputová, appointed J. Horecký as the Minister of Education, Science, Research and Sport of the Slovak Republic on the proposal of the Prime Minister of the Slovak Republic, Eduard Heger.
+On 4 October 2022, president Zuzana Čaputová appointed Horecký as Minister of Education, Science, Research and Sport of the Slovakia at the request of prime minister Eduard Heger.
 She stated that the Minister meets the requirements of the Tricoalition for a conservative-oriented expert, but reminded him that by appointing him, he ceases to be the manager of a single network of schools with a clear-cut world-view.

+In May 2023, after Horecký was replaced by technocratic minister Daniel Bútora, he entered the Christian Democratic Movement to run for the party in the parliamentary election.